DeClercqJan/pokemon/README.md

 - Becode PHP exercise

 ## implementation
-- paid more attention to code quality: type hinting, security on classes, re-usability, yoda rule, limit indentation, strict type, defensive programming, names, comments, file structure, refactoring ...
+- paid more attention to code quality: type hinting, security on classes, re-usability, yoda rule, limit indentation, strict type, defensive programming, names, comments, file structure, refactoring, as little PHP in html(view) as possible
 - database class fills up pokemonS class and while constructing it calls the pokemon class that also contains another api call to get more details (image and so)
 - created half working function (yet good concept) that easily searches json for property and sets this as property of pokemon instance.
 Functional for images, not much more
 - also have universal getters function that returns any property of class instance that is called.
 There are not any properties that need to be hidden atm